sqlxpert/sqlxpert.github.io/_posts/2025-05-15-idempotence-doing-it-more-than-once.md

 ### 4. CloudFormation

 This service, which creates and deletes all kinds of resources, predates Aurora.
-Its `UpdateStack` command is idempotent if I add a fixed value (token).
+Its `UpdateStack` command is idempotent if I add a fixed value (token) to my request.
 If all the details, including the token I've chosen, match, then repeated requests succeed and CloudFormation acts only on the first request.  `ClientRequestToken` is limited to 128 characters and cannot contain punctuation other than hyphens.
 Lights Off runs every ten minutes, so I set the token to the start of the ten-minute interval.
 I have to remove the colon that separates hours from minutes.
 The time still conforms to the ISO 8601 standard, but it becomes a little harder for humans to decipher (for example, `1510` instead of `15:10`).

 ### 5. AWS Backup